Mindfulness-Based Professional Training

 - Keep a journal of your experiences and observations in the MBSR class, and complete any reading assignments to support your learning

-- Health care or education professional background
+- Healthcare, including behavioral health or education career background

-- Complete an eight-week MBSR class
+- Complete an 8-week MBSR class (required)

 - Maintain a daily meditation practice and a regular mindful movement practice for at least one year